 Abstract submission procedures

-Please submit your abstracts for the Arts-Based Research Special Interest Group (SIG) events through the conference website: http://www.icqi.org/ Abstracts need to be of 150 words or less.
-Please notice that the conversation roundtables will be on Wed., May 16, whereas the paper presentations will be on Friday, May 18 or Saturday May 19.
+Please submit your abstracts for the Arts-Based Research Special Interest Group (SIG) events through the conference website: http://www.icqi.org/ Abstracts for individual papers need to be of 150 words or less.
+Please notice that the conversation roundtables will be on Wed., May 16, whereas the paper/panel presentations will be on Friday, May 18 or Saturday May 19.

 Abstract submission deadline: 1 December 2017

-Please be aware that this conference does not provide electronic equipment, like computers or projectors.
+Please be aware that this conference only provides projectors.
+There is no special support for other technological needs.
 Please feel free to contact the conference organizers for clarification or assistance related to your submission or attendance at the Day in Arts-Based Research.
 We look forward to seeing you in May 2018!

 Richard Siegesmund, Chair, email@example.com